nim-lang/Nim/doc/tut1.rst

 However, you can also use a ``closure`` iterator to get a different set of restrictions.
 See `first class iterators <manual.html#first-class-iterators>`_ for details.
-Iterators can have the same name and parameters as a proc, essentially they have their own namespace.
+Iterators can have the same name and parameters as a proc, since essentially they have their own namespaces.
 Therefore it is common practice to wrap iterators in procs of the same name which accumulate the result of the iterator and return it as a sequence, like ``split`` from the `strutils module
 <strutils.html>`_.